 For many middle school teachers, planning and teaching small groups in writing workshop feels a little like the Rubik's Cube; like this famous puzzle, there is a sense that small groups are doable (somehow, maybe?), yet the orchestration of all the many parts can make them feel overwhelming and perhaps even insurmountable.
 If you feel this way, know that you are not alone.

 Pushing the dance studio door open, I watched my two daughters and their two best friends bound playfully out to the parking lot.
-Walking next to me was Jamie, their … Continue Reading Some Issues to Consider: Homework and the Writing Workshop
+Walking next to me was Jamie, their mother.
+"Sorry," she whispered, "we can't do dinner tonight.
+Blake's got homework."
+Blake, a fourth grader, after attending school all day and now having finished… Continue reading Some Issues to Consider: Homework and the Writing Workshop

 The fact is, just like athletes that show up to the first day of practice, writers bring different skill sets.
 Some arrive to middle school not knowing where to put a period, while others already know how paint vivid pictures with words that knock our socks off.
 How do we plan for such a wide variety of writers?